Is Ketamine Safe

 What Are The Side Effects of Ketamine on Humans

-Ketamine infusions side effects are dose dependant.
+Ketamine infusion side effects are dose-dependent.
 At low doses it:

 • Raises heart rate.

-• Causes cognitive impairment during intoxication, including to speech and executive function.
+• Causes cognitive impairment during intoxication, including speech and executive function.

 • Induces mild psychedelic effects such as perceptual changes and psychotic-like experiences,

-• Creates a dissociative state, where their mind feels separated from their body, manifest as a feeling of depersonalization.
+• Creates a dissociative state, where their mind feels separated from their body, manifesting as a feeling of depersonalization.

 At higher doses of ketamine:

-• The anaesthetic quality of ketamine becomes more pronounced.
+• The anesthetic quality of ketamine becomes more pronounced.

 • People may find it difficult to move and may feel numb, and can experience more vivid hallucinations; This is the ‘k-hole’ some users talk about.

 • Amnesia can occur.
-This is a danger of recreational ketamine use as it leave people vulnerable to assault from others in this state, or can put themselves in danger by not being aware of their surroundings.
+This is a danger of recreational ketamine use as it leaves people vulnerable to assault from others in this state or can put themselves in danger by not being aware of their surroundings.

 Is Ketamine Safe?